If the user submits a form and the values are being used in the SQL query without modifications, then it is open for SQL injections. For example:

 INSERT INTO `table` (`column`) VALUES('value'); DROP TABLE table;--')

-How it is possible to prevent this from injection?
+How is it possible to prevent this from the injection?

-this is a standerd sql attact, and is really easy to prevent, there are many methord to prevent these attact one of is using prepaid statements:
+This is a standard SQL attack and is really easy to prevent, and there are many methods to prevent these attacks.
+One is using prepaid statements:

-In a prepaid statements the quary and values are taken differently, this is how you will write a prepaid statements:
+In a prepaid statement, the query and values are taken.
+Differently, this is how you will write a prepaid statement:

 $stmt = $conn->prepare("INSERT INTO MyGuests (firstname, lastname, email) VALUES (?, ?, ?)"); $stmt->bind_param("sss", $firstname, $lastname, $email); $firstname = "John"; $lastname = "Doe"; $email = "[email protected]"; $stmt->execute();